mui/tech-challenge-design-engineer/README.md

 # Design Engineer technical challenge @ MUI

 This challenge is part of the hiring process for some positions at MUI.
-The idea is to make as much progress as possible under a given time constraint of **3 to 4 hours**.
+The idea is to make as much progress as possible under a given time constraint of (3-4 hours).

 ## Context